JelleBroekhuijsen/AutomateUnifi/README.md

 - Automatically restore backups

 ## Release notes
+- 2020-03-24: Changed vmImageSku to 2019-Datacenter after encountering incompatibility with 2019-Datacenter-core.
+Adjusted the vmSize to Standard_B1ms to compensate for the bigger memory footprint.
+Added 2 task to DSC script to get the software in a running state after deployment.
-- 2020-03-23: Added a reference yml-build file and fixed an issue where a vm password would be generated on a incremental deployment
+- 2020-03-23: Added a reference yml-build file and fixed an issue where a vm password would be generated on a incremental deployment.
-- 2020-03-22: Initial release
+- 2020-03-22: Initial release.

 ## How-to / design:
 [Automating Desired State Configuration](https://blog.jll.io/2020/03/23/automating-desired-state-configuration/)